John Robertson (footballer, born 1953): Later playing career

-Robertson was sold to Derby County in June 1983 on a contested transfer (the fee was set by a tribunal) that soured the relationship between Clough and his former assistant Peter Taylor, but was injured soon after joining the team and failed to reproduce the form he had shown when he played for Forest.
-Although he rejoined Forest on a free transfer in August 1985, he remained well below his former best and moved to non-league Corby Town at the end of the 1985/86 season.
-He also had stints with Stamford and Grantham Town.
+Robertson was sold to Derby County in June 1983 on a contested transfer, with the fee set by a tribunal; the move contributed to the breakdown in the relationship between Brian Clough and his former assistant Peter Taylor.
+Injuries soon after his arrival limited his impact at Derby, and he was unable to reproduce the form he had shown at Nottingham Forest.
+He rejoined Forest in August 1985 but remained below his previous level and later left to join non‑league Corby Town.
+He subsequently had spells with Stamford and Grantham Town.